jparise/vim-graphql/README.md

 1. `cd ~/.vim/bundle`
 2. `git clone https://github.com/jparise/vim-graphql.git`

+## JavaScript Support

+When the [vim-javascript](https://github.com/pangloss/vim-javascript) plugin is installed, GraphQL syntax support in ES6 tagged template literals is enabled.

 ## Testing

 The test suite uses [Vader.vim][].
 To run all of the tests from the command